What's the hyper around vegetable tanned leather?

 If you’re reading this, we reckon your curiosity for slow fashion or sustainable choices brought you here.
 The intention of the write up is to give you a quick but transparent insight into the materials we use and why we use it.
-We use vegetable tanned leather in 80% of our creations.

 But first let’s be clear, vegetable tanned leather is not vegan leather.
 It is genuine leather that is slow-processed and dyed using vegetable “tannins” as opposed to chemicals.
 That in itself is what makes all the difference, here’s how…

 Vegetable Tanned Leather is Biodegradable

 What that means: Easily discarded at the end of their shelf life